laravel/docs/contributions.md

 <a name="phpdoc"></a>
 ### PHPDoc

 Below is an example of a valid Laravel documentation block.
-Note that the `@param` attribtue is followed by two spaces, the argument type, two more spaces, and finally the variable name:
+Note that the `@param` attribute is followed by two spaces, the argument type, two more spaces, and finally the variable name:

     /**
      * Register a binding with the container.